MDP Planning as Policy Inference

 \section{Abstract}

-We cast episodic Markov decision process (MDP) planning as Bayesian inference over \emph{policies}.
-A policy is treated as the latent variable and is assigned an unnormalized probability of optimality that is monotone in its expected return, yielding a posterior distribution whose modes coincide with return-maximizing solutions while posterior dispersion represents uncertainty over optimal behavior.
-To approximate this posterior in discrete domains, we adapt variational sequential Monte Carlo (VSMC) to inference over deterministic policies under stochastic dynamics, introducing a sweep that enforces policy consistency across revisited states and couples transition randomness across particles to avoid confounding from simulator noise.
-Acting is performed by posterior predictive sampling, which induces a stochastic control policy through a Thompson-sampling interpretation rather than entropy regularization.
-Across grid worlds, Blackjack, Triangle Tireworld, and Academic Advising, we analyze the structure of inferred policy distributions and compare the resulting behavior to discrete Soft Actor-Critic, highlighting qualitative and statistical differences that arise from policy-level uncertainty.
+We formulate episodic Markov decision process (MDP) planning as Bayesian inference over \emph{policies}.
+Each policy is assigned an unnormalized density monotone in its expected return, so posterior modes recover return-optimal solutions while posterior dispersion quantifies uncertainty over optimal behavior.
+For discrete MDPs with stochastic transitions, we adapt variational sequential Monte Carlo (VSMC) to deterministic-policy inference by enforcing consistency under state revisitation and coupling simulator randomness across particles so weights reflect policy differences rather than noise.
+Acting by posterior predictive sampling yields a stochastic controller interpretable as recurrent Thompson sampling, not entropy regularization.
+Experiments on grid worlds, Blackjack, Triangle Tireworld, and Academic Advising analyze the induced behavior and compare to discrete Soft Actor-Critic.